-Based on the Company's clinical and research and development plans and its timing expectations related to the progress of its programs, the Company expects that its cash and cash equivalents as of March 31, 2024, including drawdowns of available grant funds, will enable the Company to fund its operating expenses and capital expenditure requirements into the fourth quarter of 2025.
-Prior to the Cell Ready transaction, there was substantial doubt regarding the Company's ability to continue as a going concern, which was alleviated by the proceeds from the transaction.
+Based on the Company's clinical and research and development plans and its timing expectations related to the progress of its programs, the Company anticipates that its cash and cash equivalents as of September 30, 2024, including drawdowns of available grant funds, will enable the Company to fund its operating expenses and capital expenditure requirements into October 2025.
+This estimate is subject to the Company's ability to effectively manage its costs, raise additional capital, and utilize drawdowns of anticipated grant funds.